 In addition to these market channels, AMS researches a variety of issues related to local and regional food systems, such as farm to institution metrics, urban agriculture, and local meat

 Listed below are recently completed projects and resources.
-For a full list of publications, visit this page.
+View our full list of publications.

 - Local and Regional Food Systems Response to COVID-19

 - National Farmers Market Managers Survey

 - Farm to Institution Metrics website and Research Brief (pdf)

 - Food Systems Core Competencies Project Summary (pdf) and Education Resources Database